iansinnott/notedown/README.md

     ```

     The bullet point is, reactivity _will not function_ unless the reactive data source (in this case the session & the mongo cursor) is wrapped in a function.
 If it is simply defined on the object we won't get reactivity.

+## Roadmap

+These are all features I'd like to implement, but they are contingent on my own time and how much use I (or anyone else) actually gets out of the app initially.

+* Shift enter to add a new line instead of save
+* Markdown support (GHFM)
+* Preferences (markdown on/off, default sort order, password reset, email settings, etc)
+* Reordering (dragging)
+* Sorting (custom order, date added, etc)
+* Add a photo to a note (drag and drop)
+* Data export
+* Pagination on archives page
+* Guided tour
+* Custom 'types' (choose a token, pick a color, then all notes prefixed with #{token} are set to that type)